truggeri/hugo-blog/content/posts/using-hugo.md

 So far I hadn't touched a line of Go.
-Looking more into the [templates](https://gohugo.io/templates/introduction/), I see a lot of Go-like syntax in the templating engine which is kind of inconsiquential - it's not like you're really writing Go.
+Looking more into the [templates](https://gohugo.io/templates/introduction/), I see a lot of Go-like syntax in the templating engine which is kind of inconsequential - it's not like you're really writing Go.
 This is very similar to my experience with [Jekyll](https://jekyllrb.com/) which I was originally drawn to because it's written in Ruby.
 While you may end up under the hood writing a plugin or something in the base language, your day-to-day usage floats above most language constructs and